 - To faithfully adhere to and abide by one’s company policies, objectives and guidelines.

 - Competitive Intelligence strives to make companies more competitive through ethical means.

 XI.
 Market Research Ethics

-Given that Market Research involves finding information, most market research firms adhere to strict ethics through trade associations like ESOMAR, MRA and CASRO.
+Given that Market Research involves finding information, most market research firms adhere to strict ethics through trade associations like ESOMAR and the Insights Association (Formerly known as the MRA and CASRO).

 Some ethical considerations:

 - Clients’ privacy

 - Respondents’ privacy